-Staff are keen to further their skills and understanding and the SENCo attends a Leicestershire conference each year as well as participating in regular SENCo development group meetings, where good practise and changing aspects of SEND are discussed.
+Staff are keen to further their skills and understanding and the SENDCo participates in regular SENDCo development group meetings, where good practise and changing aspects of SEND are discussed.

 We have strong links with our professional agencies and communication between us is regular, supportive and productive.